Normal Crossings Singularities for Symplectic Topology: Simple crossings divisors and varieties

 is a smooth map from a neighborhood of $B\!\times\!V$ in $B\!\times\!\cN_XV$. \end{enumerate} \end{dfn}

-We next extend these definitions to simple crossings divisors.
-Suppose $\{V_i\}_{i\in S}$ is a transverse collection of submanifolds of~$X$.
-For each $I\!\subset\!S$, the isomorphism~\eref{cNorient_e2} provides a natural decomposition of the normal bundle
+We next extend these definitions to SC~divisors.
+Suppose $\{V_i\}_{i\in S}$ is a transverse collection of codimension~2 submanifolds of~$X$.
+For each $I\!\subset\!S$, the last isomorphism in~\eref{cNorient_e2} with $I'\!=\!\eset$ provides a natural decomposition